ruby/prism/docs/configuration.md

 Each flag is expected to have a `name` key (a string) and a `values` key (an array).
 Each value in the `values` key should be an object that contains both a `name` key (a string) that represents the name of the flag and a `comment` key (a string) that represents the comment for the flag.

-In C these flags will get templated out with a `YP_` prefix, then a snake-case version of the flag name, then the flag itself.
-For example, if you have a flag with the name `RegularExpressionFlags` and a value with the name `IGNORE_CASE`, you can access this in C through `YP_REGULAR_EXPRESSION_FLAGS_IGNORE_CASE`.
+In C these flags will get templated out with a `PM_` prefix, then a snake-case version of the flag name, then the flag itself.
+For example, if you have a flag with the name `RegularExpressionFlags` and a value with the name `IGNORE_CASE`, you can access this in C through `PM_REGULAR_EXPRESSION_FLAGS_IGNORE_CASE`.

 ## `nodes`